DeenoBajithaCode/VisionNarrator/README.md

 # VisionNarrator - Image Caption Generator

 This project generates captions for images using CLIP for image understanding and GPT-2 for text generation.
-It uses a simple Flask API to upload an image and get a caption as a response.
+It uses a simple Django API to upload an image and get a caption as a response.

 ## Features